AuthenticPaulMeyers/flask-youtube-video-downloader/README.md

 ## 1. Paste the video link
 <img src="/images/1.png">

-## 2. Select the video quality
+## 2. Select the video quality and click download
 <img src="/images/2.png">

-## 3. Switch between tabs to download audio
+## 3. Switch between tabs to download audio and click download
 <img src="/images/3.png">

 ## 4. Wait for the download to complete
 <img src="/images/4.png">

+## 5. Do it again -_-